andyjy/sitehound-site/how-it-works.md

 }
 {% endhighlight %}

-### Tracking custom events

-Tracking custom events and properties is straightforward via `identify()` and `track()`/`trackLink()`/`trackForm()` calls using a interface familiar to anyone who’s used Segment.com's analytics.js.

-Additionally, SiteHound augments this basic event tracking with a plethora of useful additional data and events about your users and behaviour that will soon become invaluable to how you answer analytics questions with your platform of choice.

-## Features

-### Tracking

-- Landing pages and initial referrer
+## Marketing and engagment data

+Typical analytics tools such as Segment and Mixpanel don't do a great job of tracking all source attribution and behaviour data.
+This makes it hard/impossible to answer many key questions about campaign success and user behaviour.

+SiteHound automatically augments your tracking with a bunch of useful properties on each user and event, including:

 - First, mid and last-touch source attribution
+- Landing page and initial referrer
 - User login/logout and identification with automatic aliasing
 - Session tracking with duration and session depth information for every event

-- Augments your existing tracking and any events you track manually
+## Tracking custom events

+Tracking custom events and properties is straightforward via `identify()` and `track()`/`trackLink()`/`trackForm()` calls using a interface familiar to anyone who’s used Segment.com's [analytics.js](https://segment.com/docs/libraries/analytics.js).

-### Implementation
+## Implementation

+SiteHound consists of a core Javascript library, plus a snippet used to load the core library.
+See [Getting Started]({{ site.url }}/getting-started) for how to implement SiteHound on your site.

-- Pluggable javascript interface supporting Segment’s analytics.js and Mixpanel.js, with easy development of support for other platforms possible via an adaptor interface.
+Sitehound implements a pluggable javascript interface supporting Segment’s analytics.js and Mixpanel.js, with easy development of support for other platforms possible via creation of new adaptors.

 ---